-1) Green Belt functionality (openness).
-How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows:
+- 1) Green Belt functionality (openness).
+How would the potential loss of Green Belt status impact upon the 5 purposes of the Green Belt as follows: - a) Checking the unrestricted sprawl of large built-up areas?

 Development of the majority of this section of the Green Belt would result in substantial protrusion into the wider Green Belt.